Turning People Into Demons

 Sometimes she described demons appearing in the guise of gargoyles, sometimes snakes or scorpions, sometimes just snarling faces.
 Nearly any scary thing you can imagine could have been the way a demon manifested, according to my mom then.
 Her fervor was most intense when I was ten or so.
 I didn’t do too well in math that year.
-Most weekday afternoons in fifth grade, I could be found trying to do my homework at a church lady’s house while, on the other side of the door, my mom hollered at demons to come out of people who cursed and cried and worse.
+Most weekday afternoons in fifth grade, I could be found trying to do homework at a church lady’s house while, on the other side of the door, my mom hollered at demons to come out of people who cursed and cried and worse.

 Sometimes my mom would refer to people themselves as demons, skipping the part where they were supposedly created by God and beloved of God and had just gone astray through the handiwork of Satan.
-Amid all this, I wasn’t able to conjure any consistent belief in a loving god, but I had no trouble believing that if I did the wrong thing I’d be possessed by thousands of demons, in danger of burning eternally in hell, left behind in the Rapture.
+Amid all this, I wasn’t able to conjure belief in a loving god, but I had no trouble believing that if I did the wrong thing I’d be possessed by thousands of demons, in danger of burning eternally in hell, left behind in the Rapture.

 I’ve written about these aspects of my childhood before (and I write about them more in my forthcoming book about ancestors), but while others who’ve fled Charismatic and Pentecostal churches of their childhoods might find comfort in reading my stories and knowing they’re not alone, I’ve come to feel over the years that a danger in writing about these things for a broader audience is that they tend to be read as ha-ha dispatches from the land of weird religions rather than as a kind of sharing that might have have relevance for people who grew up in different traditions, including the tradition of no religion at all.